Shyngys001/BookStore-Management-System/README.md

 We have made some updates to our project.
 Firstly, we have transitioned all our data to a NoSQL format, specifically MongoDB.
 Additionally, we have implemented several queries tailored for MongoDB🍃 to efficiently retrieve and manipulate data within the repository.
 These queries ⚙️ have been specifically designed to optimize performance and enhance overall functionality.
 Below, you will find a list of queries.👇

 ## Queries:
-### 1. Show all customers who have written reviews.
+### 1. Show all customers who have written reviews 📇
 ```js
 db.customers.aggregate([
   {